calaldees/teachingWorkshops/teacherTraining/_pgcap.md

 * [Sense of belonging and social and emotional learning](https://ies.ed.gov/ncee/edlabs/regions/northwest/pdf/social-emotional-learning.pdf) - (the fish school diagram)
 * [AdvanceHE: Student retention and success in higher education](https://www.advance-he.ac.uk/guidance/teaching-and-learning/student-retention-and-success)
-* [Working in partnership: enabling social mobilit y in higher education](https://www.universitiesuk.ac.uk/policy-and-analysis/reports/Documents/2016/working-in-partnership-final.pdf) - The final report of the Social Mobility Advisory Group
+* [Working in partnership: enabling social mobility in higher education](https://www.universitiesuk.ac.uk/policy-and-analysis/reports/Documents/2016/working-in-partnership-final.pdf) - The final report of the Social Mobility Advisory Group
 * OfS [Effective practice in access and participation](https://www.officeforstudents.org.uk/advice-and-guidance/promoting-equal-opportunities/effective-practice/)
     * echos "working in partenership"

 * SEDA (Staff and Educational Development Association) [Transitions Into, Through and Out of Higher Education: Supporting Students](https://learn.canterbury.ac.uk/bbcswebdav/pid-2803763-dt-content-rid-4229027_1/courses/E20MAPIN4ETE/SEDA%20Special%2044%20Artwork_FINAL%20Pre-reading.PDF)  Wendy Ashall and Wendy Garnham
     * However, much of the ‘transitions to HE’ literature focuses solely on the initial transition, that of leaving home and joining the university as an undergraduate, conceptualising transition as the irreversible, linear, teleological progress of the unitary subject through pre-determined stages (Colley, 2007), from one institutional or disciplinary context to another (Gale and Parker, 2014).
 This Special seeks to redress this balance,

 * [equity-vs-equality](https://onlinepublichealth.gwu.edu/resources/equity-vs-equality/)